PriyaranjanKS/FusionDevBlogs/_posts/2024-08-14-Copilot-AI-Sentiment-Analysis.md

 - Access to [Copilot Studio](https://copilotstudio.microsoft.com/).
 - Dataverse configured for storing feedback.
 - AI Builder Credits for using AI Prompt Action
-- Images stores in a location like Azure Blob Storage which can be used in Adaptive Cards
+- Images stored in a location like Azure Blob Storage which can be used in Adaptive Cards

 ## Demo
 Watch the demo video below to see how the Smart Feedback Analyzer works.